 Background

 To ensure that all communication between the Joint Office and Users in respect of the Appointment Process is duly authorised, such communication will be with one named individual (or their nominated alternate) within each relevant organisation.
 This mitigates the possibility of errors resulting from the use of multiple points of contact within the same organisation.
-Please note correspondence from organisation will only be accepted from an individual’s personal company email address and NOT a generic email account.
+Please note correspondence from organisations will only be accepted from an individual’s personal company email address and NOT from a generic or group email account.
 A dedicated email address will be used to support this process, as well as the nomination and election process: uncelections@gasgovernance.co.uk

-Please note that this process is run once annually and SPoCs will then be registered for all User Representative matters in that gas year.
+Please note that SPoCs can be registered between 01 September and 30 June, and any new registrations or required changes should be advised during this period.
+The ability to nominate new SPoCs or change existing SPoCs will be closed during the annual appointment process, between 01 July and 31 August, unless otherwise agreed by the Joint Office.

 Process

-In order to establish a list of SPoCs, an email will be sent by the Joint Office to its’ UNC distribution list no later than the first working day of June.
-Note: the Joint Office UNC distribution list is regularly checked to confirm that all registered Gas Shipper Licencees are represented.
+In order to maintain a list of SPoCs, an email will be sent by the Joint Office to its’ UNC distribution list no later than the first working day of June, to remind organisations to maintain an appropriate SPoC .
+Note: the Joint Office UNC distribution list is checked to confirm that all registered Gas Shipper Licencees are represented.

-This email will request that each applicable Shipper (see definition of “Shipper Group” in Appendix) provides the Joint Office (uncelections@gasgovernance.co.uk) with a named “Single Point of Contact” (SPoC), plus one named alternate, including their company email address, which will be used for all future communication relating to the Appointment Process for that year.
-Shippers can ‘carry-over’ their SPoC/alternate from one gas year to the next by confirming this via email to the Joint Office.
+This email will remind each applicable Shipper User (see definition of “Shipper User Group” in Appendix) to provide the Joint Office (uncelections@gasgovernance.co.uk) with a named “Single Point of Contact” (SPoC), plus an optional named alternate, including their company email address, which will be used for all future communication relating to the Appointment Process..
+The SPoC/alternate will remain in place until the Joint Office are advised of a change.

-In the event that a Shipper Group submits more than one SPoC (with alternate), the applications will be referred back to those SPoCs for resolution within 3 business days.
+In the event that a Shipper User Group submits more than one SPoC and / or alternate, the applications will be referred back to those SPoCs for resolution..

-The registration window will be open for a minimum of 3 weeks (15 business days) and closes at 17.00 on the last day of this period.
-SPoC notifications received by the Joint Office after the closure of the window will not be accepted.

-In the interests of transparency, a full list of SPoCs (Shipper User and SPoC/alternate names only) will be published on the Joint Office website before the Nomination process starts.
-Registered SPoCs and their alternate are deemed to have agreed to their inclusion on this list.
+In the interests of transparency, a full list of SPoCs (Shipper User and SPoC/alternate names only) will be published on the Joint Office website..
+Registered SPoCs and their alternates are deemed to have agreed to their inclusion on this list.

-For clarity, should neither a valid nomination nor a ‘carry-over’ instruction be received by the deadline shown in section 5 below, no SPoC will be registered for the coming gas year.

 Nomination Process

-Registered SPoCs will be invited, by email no later than the 01 July on an annual basis, to provide nominations for User Representatives for the UNC Modification Panel/UNC Committee (i.e. a single nomination for both Panel and UNCC) and nominations for the UNC sub-committees.
+Commencing with Gas Year 01 October 2019, Registered SPoCs will be invited, by email no later than the 01 July, to provide nominations for Shipper User Representatives for the UNC Modification Panel/UNC Committee (i.e. a single nomination for both Panel and UNCC) to represent Shipper Users for two years.

+Registered SPoCs will also be invited, by email no later than the 01 July on an annual basis, to provide nominations for Shipper User Representatives for the various UNC Sub-Committees and DSC Committees.

-The nomination window will be open for a minimum of 3 weeks (15 business days) and closes at 17.00 on the last day of this period.
+The nomination window will be open for a minimum of 3 weeks (15 business days) and closes at 17.00hrs on the last day of this period.
 Nominations received by the Joint Office after the closure of the window will not be accepted.